teuben/teunix/Install/Linux_U20.04.md

 ### My favorite tuning in GNOME3:

+For the record, here are a few things I tried and liked.
+Not sure if our Centos7 can be tuned this way.

 1. Tweaks -> Windows -> Raise Windows When Focused + Focus on Hover
 2. Tweaks -> Workspaces : 4 (static)